The National Assistance Card

 Every National Assistance Card is personalised.

-The Card includes the cardholder's:
+The Card includes a cardholder's:

-- first and last name;
+- First and last name

-- photo;
+- Photo

 - The Police Assistance Line phone number.